Moduli spaces of semitoric systems: Background: The classification of semitoric integrable systems

-In the compact toric case the integrable systems could be classified in terms of Delzant polytopes.
+Since it is necessary for the construction of the metric, in this section we describe in detail the five invariants which completely classify simple semitoric systems.
+Compact toric integrable systems are classified in terms of Delzant polytopes.
 In the semitoric case a polygon plays a role but the complete invariant must contain more information.
-Loosely speaking, the complete invariant is a collection of convex polygons in $\R^2$ (which may not be compact) with a finite number of distinguished points corresponding to the focus-focus singularities each labeled by a Taylor series and an integer\footnote{The integer labeling each point is the twisting index, and these labels are only defined up to addition by a common integer, see Section \ref{sec_ggaction}.} (See Figure \ref{fig_complinvt}).
+Loosely speaking, the complete invariant of semitoric systems is a collection of convex polygons in $\R^2$ (which may not be compact) each with a finite number of distinguished points corresponding to the focus-focus singularities labeled by a Taylor series and an integer (See Figure \ref{fig_complinvt}).

-\subsubsection{The number of singular points invariant}
+\subsection{The number of singular points invariant}

-In~\cite[Theorem 1]{VN2007} V\~{u} Ng\d{o}c proves that a semitoric system has finitely many focus-focus singular points.
-Thus to a system we my associate an integer $0\leq \mf < \infty$ which is the total number of focus-focus points in the system.
-Clearly the singular points are preserved by isomorphism so this is an invariant of the system. \begin{definition} For any nonnegative integer $\mf\in\Z_{\geq0}$ let $\semitoricm$ denote the collection of simple semitoric systems with $\mf$ focus-focus points modulo semitoric isomorphism. \end{definition} Toric systems, which have no focus-focus singular points, correspond to a subset of $\semitoricz$\footnote{This is a strict subset because, for example, semitoric systems with no focus-focus singular points may be non-compact.}.
-There is some subtlety in this correspondence because of the difference between toric and semitoric isomorphisms, see Section \ref{sec_toric}, but it can be seen that the topology on toric systems from~\cite{PePRS2013} is compatible with the topology defined in the present article (see Section \ref{sec_toric} and in particular Corollary \ref{cor_toric}).
-Also, the elements of $\semitoricJC$ are known as a Jaynes-Cummings type systems which is studied for instance in~\cite{LFPeVN2014}.
-An important example of a Jaynes-Cummings type system is the coupled spin-oscillator which is defined in~\cite{Cu1965, JaCu1963} and studied in detail in~\cite{PeVNspin2012,VN2007}.
+In~\cite[Theorem 1]{VN2007} V\~{u} Ng\d{o}c proves that any (simple or not) semitoric system has finitely many focus-focus singular points.
+Thus, to a system we may associate an integer $0\leq \mf < \infty$ which is the total number of focus-focus points in the system.
+The singular points are preserved by isomorphism so this is an invariant of the system.
+For any nonnegative integer $\mf\in\Z_{\geq0}$ let $\semitoricm$ denote the collection of simple semitoric systems with $\mf$ focus-focus points modulo semitoric isomorphism.

+Toric systems, which have no focus-focus singular points, correspond to a proper subset of $\semitoricz$.
+There is some subtlety in this correspondence because of the difference between toric and semitoric isomorphisms, see Section~\ref{sec_toric}, but it can be seen that the topology on toric systems from Pelayo-Pires-Ratiu-Sabatini~\cite{PePRS2013} is compatible with the topology defined in the present article.
+This is the content of Corollary~\ref{cor_toric}).
+The elements of $\semitoricJC$ are known as a Jaynes-Cummings type systems, as in Pelayo-Le Floch~\cite{LFPeVN2014}.
+An important example of a Jaynes-Cummings type system is the coupled spin-oscillator which is defined in~\cite{Cu1965, JaCu1963} and studied in detail by V\~{u} Ng\d{o}c and Pelayo-V\~{u} Ng\d{o}c in~\cite{VN2007, PeVNspin2012}.
+This system has its origins in the study of quantum optics and is a prime example of the importance of semitoric systems in physics.

-\subsubsection{The Taylor series invariant}
+\subsection{The Taylor series invariant}